Transportation in the United States Virgin Islands: Roadways

 The USVI have 1240 mi of roadways, about 750 mi of public roads and 490 mi of private roads.
 Most public roads are two-lane and are paved with asphalt or concrete.
 There are few shoulders.
 Guts (culverts) and retaining walls help prevent flooding and landslides.
 Private roads are often unpaved or semi-paved.

 Public transportation and taxis

 Virgin Islands Transit (VITRAN) public buses run between the main towns and areas of local interest (not tourist destinations).
-Bus fare is $1 or less.
 Privately owned "dollar ride" or "dollar run" taxi buses stop at or near many bus stops.
 They follow a predefined route, but do not follow a regular schedule.
 It is often possible to get off anywhere along their route.
 These buses charge a flat rate for the trip, either $1 or $2.

 Nearly all taxis are shared taxis, either enclosed vans or open-air "safaris", that go to destinations that are most convenient for tourists (e.g., hotels, beaches, docks, airports, sightseeing tours).
 They are not metered and are required by law to charge a flat fare that varies by destination.
 However, private taxis can be booked online to avoid delays or shared space.